-- 1. (O), which sets control mode and resets the check-character (LRC) accumulator. - 2.
-(D), which sets text-out mode and initiates LRC accumulation.
-(D) is recognized if the line is in transmit direction and in control mode or text-in mode.
+1. (C), which sets control mode and resets the check-character (LRC) accumulator.

+- 2. 1 , which sets text-out mode and initiates LRC accumulation.
+1 is recognized if the line is in transmit direction and in control mode or text-in mode.
 This character has no control effect if transmitted while the line is in text-out mode.
 (It is treated as a normal data character.) - 3.
 (B), which sets LRC sequence.
 Termination of the Write command is initiated by (B). - 4.
 In text-out mode and in downshift (a 0 in the shift bit), any character with the S bit ON causes the line to send the upshift character and sets a 1 in the S bit before being transmitted. - 5.
 In text-out mode and upshift (a 1 in the shift bit), any character with the S bit OFF causes the line to send the downshift character and sets a 0 in the S bit before being transmitted. - 6.
-A pad character from the channel causes all Marks to be transmitted for one complete character time.
+A pad character from the channel causes all marks to be transmitted for one complete character time. - PROGRAMMING NOTE: For the ending sequence of any text message, the B and C must be in the same case.
+If not, the 2703 will detect this as a change of case and will insert a shift character ahead of the C.